marouenbg/VFFVA/docs/install/index.md

 and non-shared memory systems.

 ### Requirements
-+ Linux-based system.
++ Linux-based system (tested on Ubuntu 16.04 and 18.04).

-+ IBM CPLEX 12.6.3. and above [Free academic version.](http://www-03.ibm.com/software/products/fr/ibmilogcpleoptistud)
++ IBM CPLEX 12.6.3. (tested on 12.6.3 and 12.10) and above [Free academic version.](http://www.ibm.com/academic)

-+ OpenMP comes be default in the latest gcc version.
++ OpenMP comes be default in the latest gcc version (For macOs, OpenMp has to be installed separately)

 + MPI through the OpenMPI 1.10.3 implementation.